smcclab/smc-course/_assessments/04-lens-performance.md

 You will perform a concert with the members of your group.
 Each group member must present their own work and be prepared to participate in everybody else's piece.

 {:.warn-box}
-**Computer Music Languages studied this semester** are: Pure Data and Gibber.
+**Computer Music Languages studied this semester** are: Pure Data (Vanilla) and Gibber.
 Your performance is expected to work in Pd-vanilla and `gibber.cc/playground`.
 If extensions or libraries are required, these **must** be documented in your performance materials.

 ### Performance materials